section-engineering-education/engineering-education/content/articles/building-a-custom-stopwatch-npm-library-in-typescript/index.md

 - Error handling when working Typescript libraries.

 ### Prerequisites
 For this tutorial, some knowledge of Typescript or JavaScript is required to follow along.
-You also need a functional NPM account to publish the typescript library.
+You also need a functional NPM account to publish the Typescript library.
 If you don’t have an account, please go to the official [NPM website](https://www.npmjs.com/signup/) to create one.

 ### Getting started with TypeScript and NPM
-Before we dive into the library development, a quick overview of what TypeScript and NPM are.
-As you may already be familiar, TypeScript is simply a JavaScript superset.
+Before we dive into the library development, a quick overview of what Typescript and NPM are.
+As you may already be familiar, Typescript is simply a JavaScript superset.
 That is, it takes JavaScript and makes it better.
 Typescript has numerous advantages/benefits over vanilla JavaScript, which includes but are not limited to:

 - Types definitions
 - Robust IntelliSense (code completion and suggestion)
 - Supports codes self-documentations